Trending

 Tinder's Formula E Sponsorship: Marketing Theatre or Real Strategy?

-• The Formula E partnership makes Tinder presenting sponsor of the 2026 London E-Prix on 15-16 August at ExCeL London
+• Tinder became the official presenting sponsor of the Formula E 2026 London E-Prix, scheduled for 15 to 16 August at ExCeL London.

-• Tinder has not disclosed specific success metrics or conversion targets for the motorsport sponsorship deal
+• Match Group has not disclosed specific success metrics, user conversion targets, or financial terms for the Formula E sponsorship agreement.

 Tinder's parent Match Group has spent the last two years insisting that its platforms exist to get people off apps and into real life.
 The company's first motorsports sponsorship—a deal making Tinder the official 'Sparking Connections' partner of Formula E's 2026 London E-Prix—is the latest and most expensive-looking attempt to prove it.
 Whether it will actually get anyone to stop swiping and start meeting is another matter entirely.